 When we decided to start the Vanderbilt Executive MBA program, we knew going into it that there would be challenges—late nights studying and less time with the family.
 So, we decided early in the process that we would simplify our lives, keep our eyes on the prize and continue to support one another each day.
 The demands on Jesse—between work and school—were heavy, but it took a weight off of his shoulders to know that I was there to encourage him along the way and that our children would see the example that he set for them.
 It has given me great joy to support Jesse in furthering his education, especially because I know that he is ultimately doing it to better our family.

 Here is a list of the complexities that we lived through while I attended Owen:

 My point is this—there are always reasons NOT to do something.
 When the decision has as much potential value as an MBA from Vanderbilt, not pursuing the degree can be more costly than the sacrifices required to work through the program.
 Besides—it is only 21 months, AND you have a phenomenal group of individuals who will be there with you, shoulder to shoulder.

 - Four children (ages 5, 8, 10, 14).

-- My wife was enrolled in a Nursing program with a scheduled graduation date of December 2010 (one semester after mine).
+- My wife was enrolled in a Nursing program with a scheduled graduation date of one semester after I would graduate.

 - My work routinely required 60 hours per week with surges up to 80 hours per week.